Client Terms and Conditions

 I understand that rates may change from time to time, but I will be notified in writing at least 30 days in advance of any rate increase.
 I may have been given an estimate of typical costs for the type of case I have, but I understand it’s not a promise or guarantee of the total amount to resolve my case.

-Modern Law bills some actions by a flat fee to make things easier and give you a better idea of what to expect.
+Modern Law bills some drafting projects by a flat fee to make things easier and give you a better idea of what to expect.
 For example:

-- Petitions: (including any and all required accompanying documents): $800
+1. Petitions: $800 (including any and all required accompanying documents)

-- Responses: (including any and all required accompanying documents) and Counter Petition $800
+4. Minimum Charge Motions: $100 (including any and all required accompanying documents)

-- Weekend and Evening Contact: 1.5 times the regular hourly rate
+7. Weekend and Evening Contact: 1.5x the regular hourly rate

-Modern Law asks for an advanced deposit of specific to you to start my case, along with a credit card authorization.
+Modern Law asks for an advanced deposit specific to your case to begin work, along with a credit card authorization.
 My funds will be safely held in a trust account, and will be replenished by my credit card if I fail to pay my account.
 I understand that Modern Law will not begin work on my case without this advance payment and my approval of this agreement.
 When I’m issued a bill for legal services, if I don’t pay these directly, I can expect Modern Law to draw from the funds held in trust, or to use my credit card if those funds have already been drawn upon.
 I will be able to review my bill in statements sent twice a month.

 If I am unable to make payments or unable to maintain an advance deposit within 30 days, my representation by Modern Law may end.
 The most important thing is that you communicate with us about whatever your budget limitations including both amount and timing of payment.
 We will always try to work with you.